Canada Country Commercial Guide

 Overview

 Canadians have embraced electronic commerce amid a major disruption in retail channels.
-In 2022, there were over 27 million eCommerce users in Canada, accounting for 75% of the Canadian population.
-This number is expected to grow to 77.6% in 2025.
-Increased online shoppers means that retail eCommerce sales in Canada continues to climb.
 According to Statistics Canada, eCommerce retail trade sales in Canada amounted to an all-time high of US$3.82 billion in December 2020, surpassing the boost recorded in May 2020 (US$3.2 billion) due to the coronavirus pandemic lockdown measures.
-In March 2022, e-commerce sales amounted to approximately US$2.34 billion.
-It is estimated that retail eCommerce sales will total US$40.3 billion by 2025.
+In 2025, the e-commerce market is valued at US$41.79 billion.
+It is estimated that eCommerce will grow to US$66.89 billion by 2030.
 Retailers are investing in digital platforms to reach consumers dispersed over a vast land mass, while responding to competition from websites, such as Amazon Canada.

-Electronics is currently the leading product category, followed by Fashion and Furniture.
-Fifty-nine percent of Canadian shoppers use credit cards when shopping online and a further 20% use PayPal.
-Digital wallets are steadily increasing and estimated to account for 27% of online payments by 2025.
+Electronics is currently the leading product category, followed by Fashion and Toys.
+57% of Canadian shoppers use credit cards when shopping online and a further 18% use PayPal.
 The growth of eCommerce is due not only to the volume of purchases, but also to the breadth of goods and services Canadians purchase.
 The products that Canadians are buying from U.S.-based merchants are apparel and accessories, followed by books, music, and videos; consumer electronics; toys, hobbies, and games; health and beauty products; footwear; jewelry; household goods; sporting goods, DIY and garden supplies and groceries.
 From a B2B standpoint, virtually all Canadian small business owners report making online purchases.
 Large numbers of business owners are opting to arrange and purchase their travel online and are more likely to access services or office supplies online.

 Canada’s eCommerce infrastructure is highly developed and closely integrated with that of the United States.
 Broadband internet access is offered throughout Canada using much of the same equipment as in the United States.
 U.S. companies do not need to set up a separate website.
 Many U.S. companies have integrated Canadian transactions into their current websites.
 Others maintain a distinct “.ca” domain.
 U.S. companies selling to Canadian business and consumers over the Internet should have procedures in place to meet Canadian customs requirements and pricing in Canadian dollars.
 More than 200 languages are spoken in Canada.
 English and French are official languages.
 This linguistic duality can present an obstacle for retailers, sometimes requiring multilingual customer care and sites to be successful.
 Due to rise in social media accessibility, there is a growing emphasis surrounding the importance of a good customer service experience.
 The types of businesses likely to use e-commerce as a tool are wholesalers (29.8%), Information and Cultural Industries (27.1%) and Finance and Insurance (25.1%).